 Many people attempt bathroom surgery on their ingrown nails only to worsen the situation.
-Resist the temptation to treat this condition at home and visit the experienced podiatrists at Central Massachusetts Podiatry.
-Dr. Feldman, Dr. Pelto and Dr. Saviet can offer you a less stressful and more effective ingrown nails treatment option.
+Resist the temptation to treat this condition at home and visit the experienced podiatrists at Central Massachusetts Podiatry in Worcester, Hopkinton, Milford, and Southborough, MA.
+Dr. Feldman, Dr. Pelto, Dr. Saviet and Dr. Kellner can offer you a less stressful and more effective ingrown nails treatment option.

 An ingrown nail is a fingernail or toenail that grows beneath the surrounding skin rather than over it.
 Ingrown toenails are most common and the big toe is usually the victim.
 When the corner or side of the toenail wedges into the soft flesh it can cause pain, swell, or even drain pus.
 When these toenails are not treated, they can develop an infection.
 When the pain involved with ingrown toenail becomes too severe or seems to spread or worsen, you should visit the doctors at Central Massachusetts Podiatry.